bevm378/beverly-mutuku-projects/cancer_mortality_analysis/README.md

 After cleaning, the dataset has:

 - No missing values in the predictors used for modeling.
-- Reasonable ranges for all variables (e.g., median ages ~23–57, poverty ~4–45%).
+- Reasonable ranges for all variables.

 ---